artur9010/lightdm-webkit-material/README.md

 or

-- Add `Icon=/var/lib/AccountsService/icons/<youraccountname>` to the bottom of `/var/lib/AccountsService/users/<youraccountname>` and place a profile image at /var/lib/AccountsService/icons/<youraccountname>
+- Add `Icon=/var/lib/AccountsService/icons/<youraccountname>` to the bottom of `/var/lib/AccountsService/users/<youraccountname>` and place a profile image at `/var/lib/AccountsService/icons/<youraccountname>`

 ### Setting a custom background image

-- Put a `jpg` at `/var/lib/AccountsService/wallpapers/lightdm-webkit.jpg` (*You may need to create the wallpapers directory*)
+- Put a `jpg` at `/var/lib/AccountsService/wallpapers/lightdm-webkit.jpg` (*You may need to create the wallpapers directory*) and set background engine to image in the settings

 ### License